Tunguska event: Asteroid or comet

 In 1930, the British meteorologist and mathematician F. J. W. Whipple suggested that the Tunguska body was a small comet.
 A comet is composed of dust and volatiles, such as water ice and frozen gases, and could have been completely vaporised by the impact with Earth's atmosphere, leaving no obvious traces.
 The comet hypothesis was further supported by the glowing skies (or "skyglows" or "bright nights") observed across Eurasia for several evenings after the impact, which are possibly explained by dust and ice that had been dispersed from the comet's tail across the upper atmosphere.
 The cometary hypothesis gained a general acceptance among Soviet Tunguska investigators by the 1960s.

-In 1978, Slovak astronomer Ľubor Kresák suggested that the body was a fragment of Comet Encke.
-This is a periodic comet with an extremely short period of just over three years that stays entirely within the orbit of Jupiter.
+In 1978, Slovak astronomer Ľubor Kresák suggested that the body was a fragment of Comet Encke, a periodic comet with a period of just over three years that stays entirely within Jupiter's orbit.
 It is also responsible for the Beta Taurids, an annual meteor shower with a maximum activity around 28–29 June.
-The Tunguska event coincided with the peak activity of that shower, and the approximate trajectory of the Tunguska object is consistent with what would be expected from a fragment of Comet Encke.
+The Tunguska event coincided with that shower's peak activity, the Tunguska object's approximate trajectory is consistent with what would be expected from a fragment of Comet Encke, and a hypothetical risk corridor has now been calculated demonstrating that if the impactor had arrived a few minutes earlier it would have exploded over the US or Canada.
 It is now known that bodies of this kind explode at frequent intervals tens to hundreds of kilometres above the ground.
 Military satellites have been observing these explosions for decades.
-During 2019 astronomers searched for hypothesized asteroids ~100 metres in diameter from the Taurid swarm between 5–11 July, and 21 July – 10 August.
+In 2019 astronomers searched for hypothesized asteroids ~100 metres in diameter from the Taurid swarm between 5–11 July, and 21 July – 10 August.
 As of February 2020, there have been no reports of discoveries of any such objects.

 In 1983, astronomer Zdeněk Sekanina published a paper criticising the comet hypothesis.
 He pointed out that a body composed of cometary material, travelling through the atmosphere along such a shallow trajectory, ought to have disintegrated, whereas the Tunguska body apparently remained intact into the lower atmosphere.
 Sekanina also argued that the evidence pointed to a dense rocky object, probably of asteroidal origin.
 This hypothesis was further boosted in 2001, when Farinella, Foschini, et al. released a study calculating the probabilities based on orbital modelling extracted from the atmospheric trajectories of the Tunguska object.
 They concluded with a probability of 83% that the object moved on an asteroidal path originating from the asteroid belt, rather than on a cometary one (probability of 17%).
 Proponents of the comet hypothesis have suggested that the object was an extinct comet with a stony mantle that allowed it to penetrate the atmosphere.